SaiSahithPolimera/File-Nest/readme.md

 ### What is File-Nest

-File nest is a minimal personal storage service which helps you upload your files to the cloud and access them from anywhere.
+File nest is a minimal personal storage service which helps users upload their files to the cloud and access them from anywhere.

 ### Features